SCONE Verification Notice

 Temperature Effects

 Temperature significantly influences neutron cross sections, particularly in the resonance region.
-SCONE uses pre-processed ACE data at discrete temperatures.
-The ZAID temperature index (e.g., .06 for 600K) selects the appropriate data.
-Ensure your ACE library was processed at temperatures that bracket your simulation conditions.
+SCONE uses pre-processed ACE data at discrete tables.
+The ZAID suffix selects one of those tables from your library file.
+Ensure your library actually contains tables appropriate for your material temp values.

 Best Practices